IAR 80: Further development

+In the spring of 1941, IAR 80 no. 13 was fitted with a Daimler-Benz DB 601Aa engine borrowed from a Bf 109E.
+A flight test was carried out on 21 April 1941, but due to the strong vibrations, the pilot barely managed to bring it to the ground.
+Development was abandoned after this test flight, and was never flown again.
+Other tests were carried out with a 1,475 PS Daimler-Benz DB 605A fitted to IAR 81C no. 326 in the summer of 1943.
+According to the test reports, the aircraft's performance was greatly improved, however due to difficulties in producing the engine and the Germans not having engines for sale, the project did not materialize.

 Operational history

 When Operation Barbarossa started, the IAR 80 equipped Esc.
-41, 59 and 60 of Grupul 8 Vânătoare (8th Hunter Group), part of the Grupul Aerian de Luptă (GAL), that were tasked to support the Romanian 3rd and 4th Armies deployed at the southern flank of the Eastern Front.
+41, 59 and 60 of Grupul 8 Vânătoare (8th Fighter Group), part of the Gruparea Aerienă de Luptă (GAL), that were tasked to support the Romanian 3rd and 4th Armies deployed at the southern flank of the Eastern Front.

 8th Group was the only unit assigned a pure fighter role, while 5th and 7th Groups, equipped with German aircraft (Heinkel He 112s and Messerschmitt Bf 109s) were employed primarily as fighter-bombers and bomber escorts.

-On 22 June 1941, during the first day of the offensive, the IAR 80 patrols had their baptism of fire, achieving a single aerial victory (claimed by Sublocotenent aviator Ioan Mihăilescu of Esc 60 van, a future ace) during four separate air combats.
+On 22 June 1941, during the first day of the offensive, the IAR 80 patrols had their baptism of fire, achieving a single aerial victory (claimed by Sublocotenent aviator Ioan Mihăilescu of Esc 60 Vânătoare, a future ace) during four separate air combats.
 However, at least four IARs force landed with battle damage, while another two suffered engine trouble.
 By the end of 1941, 20 IAR 80/81s had been lost in combat or accidents.
 During 1942 the Romanian aviation industry reached its highest output so that the Royal Romanian Air Force could be re-equipped as follows: Esc.
-47, 48 and 52 (Grupul Vânătoare), Esc.
+47, 48 and 52 (Grupul 9 Vânătoare), Esc.
 43, 44 and 50 (Grupul 3 Vânătoare) and Esc.
 41, 42 and 60 (Grupul 8 Vânătoare) received the new IAR 80A.
 Esc.
-53 also replaced its Hurricanes with the IAR 80A, while Grupul 6 Bopi re-equipped with the IAR 81.
+53 also replaced its Hurricanes with the IAR 80A, while Grupul 6 Bopi (Bombardament în Picaj - Dive Bombing) re-equipped with the IAR 81.

 In June 1942, the operational IAR fighter forces on the eastern front, combined into the Flotilla 2 Vânătoare consisted of Grupul 8 Vânătoare, commanded by Cdr.
 Lt Col E. Pîrvulescu, and included Escadrila 41, Escadrila 42 and Escadrila 60 with 12 IAR 80As each.
-During the Battle of Stalingrad, on 12 September, Grupul 8 Vânătoare IAR 80Bs (along with Grupul 7 Vânătoare's Bf 109s) claimed to have shot down seven Yaks but they lost two IARs.
+During the Battle of Stalingrad, on 12 September, the 8th Fighter Group's IAR 80Bs (along with the 7th Fighter Group's Bf 109s) claimed to have shot down seven Yaks but they lost two IARs.